Fadexz/mpv-discordRPC-improvedstatus/README.md

 ## Optional

-BetterDiscord Theme for multi-line, larger images, and rounded corner status https://github.com/Fadexz/EnhancedActivity‍
+BetterDiscord Theme (for Discord) for multi-line status, larger images, and rounded corners if you are interested https://github.com/Fadexz/EnhancedActivity‍
  ‍